Undergraduate

 (BA in African American Studies and Classics '24)

-What can I do with an African American Studies degree?
+What can I do with a degree in African American Studies?

 • Senior Pastor at Fellowship Bible Church